micrology/prsm/doc/help/docs/Drawing.md

 Click on the background to deselect the object.

 Once an object has been selected, you can change its shape or orientation, and its colour and other characteristics.
 To change the fill or border colours, click in the corresponding colour well and choose a new colour.
 'White' in the colour well is rendered as transparent, i.e. you will be able to see through the shape.
 To get a non-transparent white shape, choose a shade very slighly different from white.
+Coloured shapes are shown as slightly translucent, so that you can see the factors and links on the map behind them.
+When you exit from drawing mode, the shapes will get their full colours and the network will appear in front of the shapes.

-Drag one of the small blue dots (control points) to change the height or width.
+Drag one of the small blue dots (control points) to change an object's height or width.
 Drag the dot above the object to the left or right to rotate it.

 ## The drawing tools